TwitchNovel/Novel/README.md

  On dark and stormy nights, Ishmael likes to fall asleep to the screams of needles scraping against the bones of dogs like banshees in an echo chamber.
 Old killed it in a very engaging game of ping pong! she drank gummies daily and ate SpiderMonkey BumJuice XoXoGossipGirl and goes to practice fortnite dances alone

  With silence as his ally, Ishmael says "Attention all Twitch viewers, I have to tell you something important about Amazon Prime.
+Did